wp-plugins/post-series-manager/README.txt

 3. Adding a post to a series is as simple as adding a tag to it.

 == Changelog ==

+= 1.0.2 =
+* Fixed a small, but nasty, bug with a div not getting closed properly.
+* Added some filters.

 = 1.0.1 =
 * Changed unordered list to an ordered one, because semantics